Electric field control of phonon angular momentum in perovskite BaTiO$_3$: Abstract

 \section{Abstract}

 We find that in BaTiO$_3$ the phonon angular momentum is dominantly pointing in directions perpendicular to the electrical polarization.
-Therefore, external electric field in ferroelectric BaTiO$_3$ does not control only the direction of electrical polarization, but also the direction of phonon angular momentum.
-This finding opens up the possibility for electric-field control of physical phenomena that rely on phonon angular momentum.
+Therefore, the external electric field in ferroelectric BaTiO$_3$ does not control only the direction of electrical polarization but also the direction of the phonon angular momentum.
+This finding opens up the possibility of electric-field control of physical phenomena that depend on phonon angular momentum.
 We construct an intuitive model, based on our first-principles calculations, that captures the origin of the relationship between phonon angular momentum and electric polarization.